das-praktische-schreinerlein/mystartrek/README.md

-# MySimpleHomePage
+# MyGeoManager

-MySimpleHomePage is a simple starter for your application.
+MyGeoManager is a simple starter for your application.

 For more information take a look at documentation:
 - [portalinfo](docs/INFO.md)